 - Financial Inclusion

-Private Service Provider (PSP) Online Course (FR) (COMING SOON in 2022)
+Private Service Provider (PSP) Online Course (FR) 2023

 This course aims to equip staff, principally project officers and field supervisors, to train and support field agents to form, train, and supervise community-based savings groups, and to become successful and self-sufficient private service providers.
 The PSP model, developed by Catholic Relief Services (CRS), sees that savings groups are formed, trained and supported by networks of community-based, fee-for-service trainers in order to ensure sustainability.